practicalli/spacemacs/evaluating-clojure/inspect.md

 # Inspect Clojure
-`, d v` opens a cider inspector buffer showing the value of the current think under the point.
+`, d v` runs the `cider-inspector` command which opens a buffer with a pretty printed value of the current symbol under the cursor.
+This provides a very readable way to understand the value and browse through larger data sets.

+`n`  and `p` will page through the data if the number of elements in the data set is greater than the page size (default 32).

+`s` interactively sets the page size, updating how many elements are shown in one page of the cider inspector buffer.

-`q` to quit the cider inspector buffer
+`q` quits the cider inspector buffer

 ## Inspecting simple values
 Inpecting a number or character shows the underlying type, the value and properties of that type